 Fla. but the family traveled most of his early life with his biological dad in the Navy, then his stepdad in the Marines.
 They settled here when his Dad was stationed in Cherry Point.
 Nelson and Chaka Khan.
-Wick was a high school freshman more.
+Wick was a high school freshman and said he was not moving any- music and especially likes heavy more.